 Welcome to joehasler.co.uk

-This website sets out to offer resources on wider estate church issues.
+This website originally set out to offer resources on wider estate church issues.
+It now incorporates other features.

 How you adapt these resources for your own needs will be of interest to me.
-I hope you will use the comment boxes to let me know about this, or any gaps you experience in the resources available to mission and ministry in our localities.
+I hope you will use the comment boxes to let me know about this.

-(Poetry and Worship can be found at : joehaslerpoetry.co.uk ).
+Poetry and Worship can also be found here.

-(The Northern Ark Mission Initiative may also be of interest to you and is about the development of six collaborating housing estate parishes in the north of Bristol.
+The Northern Ark Mission Initiative may also be of interest to you and is about the development of six collaborating housing estate parishes in the north of Bristol.
+The main objective was to create a Ministry team of indigenous worshippers to help or replace outsider ministers in each parish.
+Some of its papers are available here.

 This site is about resourcing those involved in housing estate ministry.
 The resources are aimed particularly for places that are predominantly occupied by the white working class.
 These resources can be found under these headings.